The 4 Best Dog Litter Boxes: Tested & Evaluated 2023

 Some dogs don’t mind covered litter trays.
 Covered litter trays are great for odour and spillage control.
 Cats, of course, love the seclusion and privacy of a covered toilet.

 All of that notwithstanding, dogs, in general, are not huge fans of covered litter boxes.
 They don’t seek the same type of privacy that cats do.
-Some pups may even find the experience stressful and claustrophobic since their instincts are to pee or poop on wide-open grass patches.
+As our team of researchers noticed during our trail phase, some pups may even find the experience stressful and claustrophobic since their instincts are to pee or poop on wide-open grass patches.

 You know your dog best so do what works best for you and them.
 We have only concentrated on uncovered trays for the reviews because we find them the most universal.

 Coming back to the aforementioned relative clumsiness of dogs and puppies, they are likely to do a bit more damage than the average-sized cat could.
 If you choose to buy a dog litter tray, it needs to be a sturdy product that can hold your dog’s weight and twirling around before the deed is done.
-Most litter boxes are made of plastic and will likely be fine with regular use.
+We learned that most litter boxes are made of plastic and will likely be fine with regular use.

 Ease of maintenance